Former Democrat judge ordered to jail, dragged out of courtroom in Cincinnati

 Hamilton County Common Pleas Judge Patrick Dinkelacker ordered her six-month jail sentence carried out after a contentious hearing in which he read from postcards with critical comments sent to his home in support of Hunter.
 He called them an apparent intimidation attempt that “flat-out failed.”

-FOX19 reported that Dinkelacker read a letter from Prosecutor Joe Deters that stated Hunter has “never once shown remorse.”
+Fox 19 reported that Dinkelacker read a letter from Prosecutor Joe Deters that stated Hunter has “never once shown remorse.”

 “She has been incredibly disrespectful to you and the justice system,” wrote Deters.